eraser-dev/eraser/docs/QUICKSTART.md

 # Quickstart Tutorial

-1. Clone the Eraser repo
+1. Clone or create a new Codespace from the Eraser repo

     ```shell
     git clone https://github.com/Azure/eraser.git
     cd eraser
     ```

 2. Create a cluster

     This will install and create a Kind cluster with a control-plane and two worker nodes.